Helping You Create a Positive Relationship with Food and Your Body

 Schedule with one of our therapists today to help you manage your patterns of disordered eating.

-Eating Disorders and Anxiety
+The Connection between Eating Disorders and Anxiety

 Many of us who struggle with an eating disorder also have high levels of anxiety.
 The two can become intertwined.
 Anxiety is experienced both in the body and in the mind.
 It can hyper-activate or slow down different systems in our body to help protect us against threat.
 It has a big impact on our digestive system.
 Experiencing anxiety sensations can physically make it harder to eat.
 Sensations such as jaw tension, muscle tension, and upset stomach can all contribute to this.
 When in a state of threat, eating becomes a low priority.
 Your body feels urgency and it is focused on moving or getting ready to shut down (freeze).
 Thoughts tend to move fast and become overwhelming.
 It is incredibly difficult to make decisions in this state.
 The act of eating involves many decisions such as where to eat or what to eat.
 The sensations of anxiety are also incredibly uncomfortable.
 The urge to get rid of them is strong.
 These distressing sensations are often calmed by increasing physical activity, restriction, purging or bingeing.